chhylp123/BitMapperBS/README.md

 ### - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Please Note!!! (update on October 10, 2018)` ###

-> 1. In most cases, BitMapperBS can be compiled from source code automatically, and is able to be implemented successfully.
+>1.
+In most cases, BitMapperBS can be compiled from source code automatically, and is able to be implemented successfully.
 However, in some rare cases (e.g, old version of Linux operating system), BitMapperBS may report error message when building index.
 For example, report: "sh: 1: ./psascan: not found".
 This is because BitMapperBS utlizes psascan to build FM-index, and psascan (binary file) cannot be compiled from source code automatically.
 In this case, please compile psascan manually, and copy it (binary file of psascan) to the folder of BitMapperBS.
 The detailed steps are listed as follows:

  >> (1) Download psascan from https://www.cs.helsinki.fi/group/pads/pSAscan.html, and complie it from source code.

  >> (2) Copy psascan (binary file) to the folder of BitMapperBS.

-> 2. If BitMapperBS reports “Illegal instruction”, please check whether your CPU supports AVX2 instructions or not.
+>2.
+If BitMapperBS reports “Illegal instruction”, please check whether your CPU supports AVX2 instructions or not.
 If your CPU does not support AVX2 instructions, please use the SSE4.2 version of BitMapperBS.
 The detailed steps are listed as follows:
+  >> (1) cd BitMapperBS/for_old_machine_sse4.2

+  >> (2) make

 If you still have problem with BitMapperBS, please contact us (chhy@mail.ustc.edu.cn).